rackerlabs/docs-rackspace-federation/doc/appendix/map.rst

 |idp| to be relevant to the Service Provider, which is Rackspace.

-.. note:: For help configuring Third Party identity providers (such as Active Directory Federation Services, Okta, and others) please refer to the `Rackspace Identity Federation User Guide`_.
+.. note:: For help configuring Third Party identity providers (such as Active Directory Federation Services, Okta, and others) please refer to :ref:`Configure Third-Party SAML providers<index-configuring-3p-saml-ug>`.